Skip to main content

 There are two main reasons why you might not be able to toggle the switch to enable GitHub Checks:

-• You cannot toggle the switch unless you install Bitrise Checks FIRST.
+• You cannot toggle the switch unless you install the Bitrise GitHub app FIRST.
 Once it’s done, you can go ahead and toggle the switch to the right to enable it.

 • If you have renamed or moved the GitHub repository of an app which has already been added to Bitrise and you have installed Bitrise Checks on it.
 The repository’s GitHub URL has obviously changed.
 GitHub Checks switch can only work if the URL on Github and on Bitrise fully match (no redirect URL is allowed).
 So in this case, you have to manually update the Repository URL of your app.

-Switching to Bitrise Checks from previous CI checks
+Switching to the Bitrise GitHub app from previous CI checks

 If you have been already using status checks on pull requests prior to merging, it must have been the ci/bitrise/... check system.
-To be able to use Bitrise Checks, you have to manually switch from ci/bitrise/... to Bitrise to access those detailed checks.
+To be able to use the Bitrise GitHub app, you have to manually switch from ci/bitrise/... to Bitrise to access those detailed checks.
 Let’s see how!

 Bitrise Checks on GitHub Checks